La Croisette © Tim Gage

 The long, shop-studded promenade of La Croisette, and its seven miles (11km) of beach, is Cannes' major attraction.
-Palatial hotels line this strip, each with their own private beach, and this is where you are most likely to spot a familiar face, or topless hopeful, especially during the Cannes film festival, though you'll be lucky to see further than the sweating backs of the paparazzi.
+Palatial hotels line this strip, each with their own private beach, and this is where visitors are most likely to spot a familiar face, or topless hopeful, especially during the Cannes Film Festival, though it can be difficult to see further than the sweating backs of the paparazzi during this popular event.
 La Croisette is best viewed from the highest point of Cannes' Old Town, Le Suquet, where the remains of the fortified tower still stand, along with the 12th-century Chapel of St Anne.
 Le Suquet is a lovely place to stroll, with its winding streets, small boutiques and restaurants.
 At the end of La Croisette is the Palais des Festivals, whose endless Allées des Stars is imprinted with handprints and signatures of the famous.
 Just beyond is the atmospheric Vieux Port, with its odd medley of luxury yachts and tiny fishing vessels, and the rows of palm trees and fragrant flower market of the Allées de la Liberté.
-Further west along the seafront are the free beaches (where the locals go), along the Plages du Midi.
+Further west, along the seafront, are the free beaches (where the locals go), along the Plages du Midi.